mvolkmann/blog/src/swift/Xcode.md

   This will open a browser tab in the default web browser and display the remote repository.

-To delete a remote Git repository:
+To delete a remote Git repository that is known to Xcode:

 - Open the Source Control Navigator.
 - Select the Repositories tab.